mikics/gsoc-jupyterbook/submission.md

 showing an inconsistency when solving problems with `MixedElement` having `Lagrange` elements.
 This issue arose during the writing for [PR #2339](https://github.com/FEniCS/dolfinx/pull/2339), when I noticed different DOLFINx outputs when changing the `degree` of `Lagrange` elements.
-The root of this issue was a wrong permutation inside `MixedElement`, which was then fixed with [PR #2347](https://github.com/FEniCS/dolfinx/pull/2347).
+The root of this issue was a wrong permutation inside `MixedElement`, which was then fixed by [PR #2347](https://github.com/FEniCS/dolfinx/pull/2347).

 ### What's next